Like Water, Like Fire: Analysis

 The Belarusian diaspora and specialists in Belarusian studies welcomed the anthology and recommended it to their readers.
 They also criticized its shortcomings.

 Janka Zaprudnik, a Belarusian scholar based in the United States, wrote that the Soviet co-funder insisted on populating the anthology with a significant number of authors who "though were not of a great talent, had the impeccable party reputation".

-Alexander Nadson, head of the Belarusian Catholic community in London, who knew Rich for many years and assisted her with translations, recalled that the translator kept the exact content of the anthology secret: alluding this was due to a possible influence of one of the book's funders.
+Alexander Nadson, head of the Belarusian Catholic community in London, who knew Rich for many years and assisted her with translations, recalled that the translator kept the exact content of the anthology secret, alluding this was due to a possible influence of one of the book's funders.
 He noted that Rich was most productive under pressure which might explain the varied quality of translations.
-In a short critical article he quoted Nił Hilevič's A Wonder Came (Цуд тварыўся) as an example of a successul translation.
+In a short critical article he quoted Nił Hilevič's A Wonder Came (Цуд тварыўся) as an example of a successful translation.
 He also regretted that a significant number of works selected for the anthology were of poor quality.
 He predicted the next chance for such a publication wouldn't happen soon.

 Arnold McMillin welcomed Like Water, Like Fire as "an outstanding piece of work which will serve many English readers as an introduction to an unjustly neglected corner of European literature".
 He was critical, however, of a misrepresentative – to a certain degree – selection of works: poor representation of the 19th century poetry and emphasis on poetry of the last 30 years (that is, 1940s-60s) which — he speculated — might have been the result of the sponsors' influence.
-In his opinion, the translator was most successful with the works of the beginning of the 20th century and the Naša Niva period of the Belarusian literature, particularly — poems by Bujła, Kupała, Kołas and Bahdanovič.
+In his opinion, the translator was most successful with the works of the beginning of the 20th century and the Naša Niva period of Belarusian literature, particularly poems by Bujła, Kupała, Kołas and Bahdanovič.